Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Construction of a cellular automaton realising a given set of measures

-We shall detail the different alphabets in the following sections.
-As we will see, our construction needs interactions at a distance at most three, so we can take $\U_F = \{-3,\dots,3\}$ as the neighbourhood of $\overline{F}$.
+We detail the different alphabets in the following sections.
+As we will see, our construction needs interactions at a distance at most three, so we can take $\U_F = \{-3,\dots,3\}$ as the neighbourhood of the local rule of $F$.